Frieberg Center Group for Han Studies

 Anatoly Polnarov received B.Sc. and M.A. degrees from the Hebrew University in Jerusalem, and now is a PhD student at the Mandel School for Advanced Studies in Humanities in the same university.
 His PhD dissertation title is “Rhetoric of polarization in the Former Han China (206/202 BCE – 9 CE)”

-Sharon Sanderovitch is a Thomas Arthur Arnold Fellow at The Zvi Yavetz School of Historical Studies, Tel Aviv University.
+Sharon Sanderovitch is an affiliated researcher at the Louis Frieberg Center for East Asian Studies (Hebrew University of Jerusalem) and previously a visiting postdoctoral researcher at the Center for Chinese Studies (National Central Library, Taipei) and a Thomas Arthur Arnold Fellow at The Zvi Yavetz School of Historical Studies (Tel Aviv University).
 She obtained her PhD from the University of California, Berkeley, in the summer of 2017, with a dissertation titled “Presence and Praise: Writing the Imperial Body in Han China.”
-Her study of the intellectual history of early imperial China combines political rhetoric, historiography, and belles lettres, with an evolving interest in the traces of Han visual culture in the surviving literature from the period.
+Her study of the intellectual history of early imperial China encompasses rhetoric, poetry, and historiography, as well as an evolving interest in the traces of Han visual culture in the surviving literature from the period.